B. J. Young (basketball)

-B. J. Young (born May 26, 1993) is an American professional basketball player who last played for Libertadores de Querétaro of the Liga Nacional de Baloncesto Profesional (LNBP).
+Bob Jean Young (born May 26, 1993) is an American former professional basketball player who last played for Libertadores de Querétaro of the Liga Nacional de Baloncesto Profesional (LNBP).
 He played college basketball for the University of Arkansas.

 Early life

 During his early high school years, Young's father, Floyd Bell, struggled to succeed in real estate.
 His mother, Charrallotte Young, who worked in several stores at a local mall, also wasn't bringing in a comfortable wage either.
 As a result, Young and his family were forced to move around a lot.
 Once Young settled into McCluer North High School in Florissant, Missouri, a suburb of St. Louis, he was able to finally show what he could do on the court.
 As a senior in 2010–11, he averaged 30.9 points, 6.3 rebounds and 4.3 assists per game while leading his team to a 5A State Championship and beating Bradley Beal and his Chaminade squad in the process.
 He was subsequently named North County Journal Male Athlete of the Year, team MVP and All-State.